Swimmer's Ear (Otitis Externa)

 - After you swim or shower, shake your head to remove water from the ear canal.

 - Gently dry your ears with the corner of a tissue or towel, or use a hair dryer on its lowest setting.
-Hold the dryer about 5 centimetres away from the ear.
+Hold the dryer 8 to 10 centimetres (3 to 4 inches) away from the ear.

 - Do not swim in dirty or polluted water.